Instant Expert: Japanese Whisky

 How It's Made

-Japanese distilleries often import malted barley from Scotland and may or may not use peat.
-In addition, Japanese whisky is often mixed with imported whisky from Scotland or other foreign countries, largely because Japanese distilleries can’t produce every type of whisky they need and—unlike their Scotch and Irish counterparts—rarely exchange whisky with each other.
+Japanese-made whisky is often mixed with imported whisky from Scotland or other foreign countries, largely because Japanese distilleries can't produce every type of whisky they need and—unlike their Scotch and Irish counterparts—rarely exchange casks or sell whisky to each other.
 (See more about this under Burning Questions.)
 Cask types vary from traditional ex-bourbon white oak barrels to casks made of the rare mizunara oak.
-The lack of strict regulations allows for great creativity in whisky-making.
+The lack of strict regulations allows for great creativity in whisky-making but has also led to consternation among whisky lovers seeking information about a product's origins.

-Nikka Coffey Grain and Coffey Malt offer two unique flavor profiles of grain and malt whisky made in a Coffey still, while Yoichi and Miyagikyo single malts showcase the distinct styles of Nikka’s two different distilleries.
+Nikka's Coffey Grain and Coffey Maltoffer two unique flavor profiles of grain and malt whisky made in a Coffey still, while Yoichi and Miyagikyo single malts showcase the distinct styles of Nikka's two different distilleries.

 Age-statement Japanese whisky can be pricy and tough to find these days, but Yamazaki, Hakushu, and Hibiki all have expressions from 12 years old and up.